Learn how to interact with this route using the Ouro SDK or REST API.

 Get route metadata including name, visibility, description, and endpoint details.
 You can retrieve by route ID or identifier.

-Execute the route endpoint with request body, query parameters, or path parameters.
+Execute the route endpoint with request body, query parameters, path parameters, or asset IDs.

 Get the request and response history for this route.
 Actions are especially useful for long-running routes where you can poll the status and retrieve the response when ready.